Skip to main content

 We will ensure that our streets are welcoming, green, and safe spaces for all people, enabling more travel by walking, cycling and using public transport while creating thriving places that support local communities and businesses.

-Our ambition is to design more welcoming and greener streets - which enable people to incorporate more physical activity into their daily lives; which have clean air; which are safe and secure for everyone; which provide good access to public transport and which are accessible for those with mobility impairments.
+Our ambition is to design more welcoming and greener streets which enable people to incorporate more physical activity into their daily lives; which have clean air; which are safe and secure for everyone; which provide good access to public transport and which are universally accessible.

-The Strategy sets out our Streets for All Essentials which relate to the challenges and ambitions for Greater Manchester’s streets.
-We want to create:
+The Guide will help deliver the Streets for All Essentials set out in the Strategy.
+These relate to the challenges, opportunities and ambitions for Greater Manchester’s streets.

 • Green, vibrant streets that are welcoming and safe places to spend time in